batuhangonenc/solutions-for-cs/README.md

 #### Circular Linked List Methods
-- self_destruct(), frees all the memory using by it.
+- erase(), frees all the memory using by it.

 - print (), prints circular linked list to end by head.